altanalytics/strands-agentcore-react/README.md

   - `AGENTCORE_RUNTIME_ARN` = `arn:aws:bedrock-agentcore:us-east-1:123456789012:runtime/strands_agent_xyz`
     * You will get the real one after step 5, but use this placeholder for now before deployment
   - `NOTIFICATION_EMAIL` = `your-email@example.com`
-  - `AGENT_SESSION_S3` = `uniques3bucketname`
 6. Once you deploy your application
 7. You can login, but your Agent will not work

-**Pay close attention to the environment variables - these have to be set before you deploy**.
-The `AGENT_SESSION_S3` is a critical component because this is where your session IDs will get saved to and allow your agent to have memory.
-It also needs to be unique or else the creation will fail.
-You can create this bucket manually to be sure, but you still need to add it as an environment variable.
-It will skip the bucket creation if it already exists.
+**Pay close attention to the environment variables - these have to be set before you deploy**

 ## Step 2.
 Build and Deploy Your AI Agent